Kihumba/private-/Phase-C/PHP-Learning-Outcomes/Curriculum/Module 10 - Security, Debugging and Exception Handling /README.md

-# Module 10: Security, Debugging and Exception Handling - KBBs
+# Module 10: Security, Debugging and Exception Handling

 **Summary:**
-The learning outcomes expected of a fellow that has covered this module are as follows:
-- Commonly encountered security threats and consideration.
-- CSRF(Cross Site Request Forgery) and how to handle it in PHP.
-- SQL Injection and how to prevent it in PHP.
-- How to use die and var_dump as debugging tools in your PHP code.
-- Try-catch and finally statement in PHP to handle exceptions.
-- The art of debugging and profiling with XDebug in PHP.
+An application is only as useable as it is secure.
+The Fellow with this skill will be able to effectively prevent major bugs and security breaches in their PHP application.

 ## **Outputs**
 ----------
-After attaining this skill, and as a demonstration of it, a person should be able to create the following:

-1. A Secure Register and Login Script written in PHP
+After attaining this skill, and as a demonstration of it, I should be able to create an application that implements a Secure Register and Login Script written in PHP.
-2. A Secure contact form written and processed in PHP

 ----------
 ## **Knowledge**